 AMHI also offers an additional four hours of training on the use of psychedelics for enhancing creativity, learning skills, and solving technical problems.

-AMHI is now accepting applications for students who wish to study during the final class of 2025.
+AMHI is now accepting applications for students who wish to study during the current year.